Alatoconchidae: Paleoecology

-It is theorized that one of the genus in this family, Shikamaia, formed symbiotic relationships with photosynthetic or chemosynthetic microbes for sustenance, like modern Corculum cardissa.
+It is theorized that one genus in this family, Shikamaia, formed symbiotic relationships with photosynthetic or chemosynthetic microbes for sustenance, like modern Corculum cardissa.
 It was originally believed to have a translucent shell layer, and that their optimal depth was in the lower part of the euphotic zone; this zone is suitable for algae, so association with photosynthetic microbes is supported.
 However, later studies showed that shell of Shikamaia was opaque, rejecting the previous hypothesis.
 Alatoconchids are known from the oily and odorous black wackestone and the lime mudstone facies.
-It suggests that Shikamaia possibly pumped up seawater that contain hydrogen sulfide from deeper sediment layers to nourish chemosynthetic bacteria within the animal’s soft tissue, like modern lucinid bivalve.
+It suggests that Shikamaia possibly pumped up seawater that contain hydrogen sulfide from deeper sediment layers to nourish chemosynthetic bacteria within the animal's soft tissue, like modern lucinid bivalve.

 The growth pattern of Shikamaia akasakaensis is known: as they grow, they develop an elongated posterior shell to increase body cavity.

 Extinction

-Alatoconchids went extinct in the end of Guadalupian period, probably due to Capitanian mass extinction event.
+Alatoconchids went extinct in the end of Guadalupian period, probably due to Capitanian mass extinction event, being one of the more notable bivalve extinctions caused by this event.
 This event caused drastic fluctuation of seawater temperature, sudden ocean acidification, and marine anoxia.
 Based on the theory that they had symbiosis with photosynthetic microbes, temporary temperature drop of seawater (in the Kamura event) killed the photosynthetic microbes, which compromised the photosymbiotic systems and caused extinction.
 However, later study questioned that theory, because it is unclear whether the Kamura event actually happened, for example climatic cooling inconsistent with the conodont apatite oxygen isotope records.
 Still the drastic fluctuation of seawater temperature in the interval from the latest Guadalupian to the earliest Lopingian was probably enough to kill alatoconchids.
 Ocean acidification and decrease in carbonate saturation, hypoxic condition in seawater are also considered as reason of extinction of alatoconchids.